 To Eat Meat Or Not To Eat Meat?
 What You Need To Know

-Not that long ago the idea of not eating meat was almost unheard of in the Western World, save for a few independent minded individuals making up a very tiny minority of the population.
-Today, even though the number of individuals who self describe as vegetarian here in the United States are relatively small, (less than 2.5% ) growing numbers here and in developed countries are limiting or completely stopping their meat intake for health related reasons.
-Reasons that stem out of a genuine concern about the quality of our current meat supply and the social and ethical questions that arise with commercially raised meat sources.[3,4] To say there are problems with our commercial supply of meat, poultry and fish would be an understatement, to say the least and while the ethical and social concerns have become popular issues, the health questions are seldom communicated to consumers.
+Not that long ago the idea of not eating meat was almost unheard of in the Western World, save for a few independent minded individuals who made up a very small minority of the population.
+Today, even though the number of men and women who self describe as vegetarian here in the United States is relatively small, (less than 2.5% ) more and more people here and in other developed countries are limiting or stopping eating meat intake for health related reasons.
+Reasons that come from a genuine concern about the quality of the current meat supply and the social and ethical questions that commercially raised meat sources raise.[3,4] To say there are problems with our commercial supply of meat, poultry and fish would be an understatement and while the ethical and social concerns have become popular issues, the health questions are seldom communicated to consumers.
 Consumers who generally have little idea of the changes in how our meat gets to our table over the course of our history and how these changes may have a tangible impact on our health as a whole.
-About a hundred and fifty years ago, farming and how our food made it to our pots was not at all an abstract idea or something you learn about in documentaries.
-Back then the percentage of individuals employed in the farming industry hovered at or around 70-80% [5,6] and farming was a part of our culture rather than a well-kept corporate secret.
+About a hundred and fifty years ago, farming and how our food made it to our pots was not an abstract idea or something you learned about in documentaries.
+Back then the percentage of individuals employed in the farming industry hovered at or around 70-80% [5,6] and farming was a part of our culture and not a well-kept corporate secret.
 Today that number is less than 2%-3%[5,6] and the very practices that have sustained us such as hunting and raising animals are no longer familiar acts.
 Which is ironic given that meat consumption has increased drastically over the years as well.
 Growing up in the West Indies, the study of agricultural science was mandatory at both primary and secondary school levels.
-The goal being by no means to create a nation of farmers but to have a population that was well educated and informed about where our food came from.
-The disconnect here in the United States however, is very much intentional as the conglomerates of the meat industry go to great pains to keep the public in the dark about how the meat on your plate found its way there.
+The goal was not to create a nation of farmers, but to have a population that was well educated and informed about where our food came from.
+The disconnect here in the United States however, is very much intentional.
+As the conglomerates of the meat industry go to great pains to keep the public in the dark about how the meat on your plate finds its way there.
 A veil that keeps meat sales high and profits steady.
 Profits that are essential to the stability of the American economy, since the meat and poultry industry adds $864.2 billion annually to the U.S. economy, which is roughly 6% of the entire GDP.
-Thus it is not surprising that lobby backed food libel laws are on the books in several states, allowing the meat industry to file crippling lawsuits against any individuals making disparaging remarks about their products.
-Fortunately, such laws do not extend to the quotation of scholarly studies and reports and this article will be the first in a series on how meat, poultry and fish supplies have changed over the years and why vegetarianism is fast becoming a default way of life for those interested in taking care of their health.
+Thus, it is not surprising that lobby backed food libel laws are on the books in several states, allowing the meat industry to file crippling lawsuits against any individuals making disparaging remarks about their products.
+Fortunately, such laws do not extend to the quotation of scholarly studies and reports and this article will be the first in a series on how meat, poultry and fish supplies have changed over the years and why vegetarianism is fast becoming a default way of life for those interested in taking better care of their health.

 Meat Then & Meat Now- From Wild Animals To Beef Hamburgers